mikedh/trimesh/README.md

 ## Containers

-If you want to deploy something in a container that uses trimesh, automated builds containing trimesh and its dependancies are available on docker hub.
-For an image with all dependancies:
+If you want to deploy something in a container that uses trimesh, automated builds containing trimesh and its dependencies are available on docker hub.
+For an image with all dependencies:

 `docker pull mikedh/trimesh`